 What is a good chore list?

-Do you get tired of pulling your hair out because you can’t find what you need?
-You feel like your house is a mess?
+Are you tired of pulling your hair out because you can’t find what you need?
+Do you feel like your house is a mess?
 Or you’re the only one doing all the work?

-Using a good list of chores can be a game-changer.
+A good list of household chores can be a game-changer.
 And today we have a master chore list, a great list of chores for kids, and tips for how to work smarter – not harder on household tasks.

-What should you include in your list of chores?
+What should you include in your chores list?